getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/context.md

 ## Tagging Events

-Sentry implements a system it calls tags.
-Tags are various key/value pairs that get assigned to an event, and can later be used as a breakdown or quick access to finding related events.
+Tags are key/value pairs assigned to events that can be used for breaking down issues or quick access to finding related events.

 Most SDKs generally support configuring tags by configuring the scope: